yushundong/yushundong.github.io/_pages/about.md

 * Nov.
 2023: One paper accepted by TKDD.
 * Nov.
 2023: Passed dissertation proposal defense.
 * Aug.
 2023: One paper accepted by CIKM.
-* May.
-2023: One paper accepted by SIGKDD.
+* May 2023: One paper accepted by SIGKDD.
 * Apr.
 2023: One tutorial accepted by SIGKDD.
-* May.
-2023: One paper accepted by i3CE.
+* May 2023: One paper accepted by i3CE.
 * Apr.
 2023: One paper accepted by SIGIR.
 * Apr.
 2023: One paper accepted by TKDE.
 * Mar.
 2023: One paper accepted by ICHI.